DemetriadS/Algorithms-exercises/solutions/minimum-window-substring.md

 # A short paragraph on challenges and optimizations

+- Started with a more rough implementation using for loops instead of reduce.
+- Started with not taking in consideration the case where you could have more then one of the same char, this took me to failing tests.
 - The current solution generates all possible substrings of s, which is slow for large inputs, this might take to memory loss.